bitmakerlabs/methods-return-values/README.md

   * `area(10, 5)` => 50
   * `area(2, 3)` => 6

-1. The speed of an object (m/s) is: distance / time equal to the distance it has traveled (m) divided by the time it has been moving.
+1. The speed of an object (m/s) is: distance / time (the distance it has traveled (meters) divided by the time it has been moving (seconds))
   * `speed(100, 5)` => 20 (distance, time)
   * `speed(250, 100)` => 2.5